Dexalot/dexalot-docs/docs/contracts/Errors.md

 RF-BCAM-01: batch claim array mismatch

+RF-DTNF-01: destination token not found

 RF-IMS-01: invalid msg.sender

 RF-IMV-01: invalid msg.value

 RF-IN-01: invalid nonce

+RF-IN-02: invalid nonce on xChain destination

+RF-INVT-01: target chain does not have enough inventory to remove the xChainSwap from the queue

 RF-IS-01: invalid order signature

 RF-OCR-01: only callable by rebalancer

+RF-PTNS-01: main processXFerPayload transaction not supported

 RF-QE-01: quote expired due to manual override